tiana-tang/DiaryGoatMVT/README.md

-## Dairy-Goat-Multi-Vision-Task-Dataset
+## DiaryGoatMVT
-Welcome to our Multi-Vision Task Dataset Repository for Dairy Goats!
+Welcome to our DiaryGoatMVT dataset!
 This repository contains a variety of annotated datasets for visual tasks created by our lab, including goat face recognition, instance segmentation, object detection, object tracking, pose estimation & behavior recognition, and semantic segmentation.
 Our goal is to advance the field of intelligent agriculture and provide data and references for future researchers.
 ## Data Download
 You can download all the datasets through the [Link]().
 ## Addtional Information